Myocarditis

 What is myocarditis?

-Myocarditis is an inflammation of the muscle of your heart (myocardium).
+Myocarditis is inflammation of the heart muscle (myocardium).
 The myocardium pumps blood through the heart and to other parts of the body.
-With myocarditis, the heart muscle can become damaged.
+Myocarditis can damage the heart muscle.
 This weakens the heart and makes it work harder.
 Over time, this may cause your heart to enlarge, lead to heart failure, and become life-threatening.

 What increases the risk for myocarditis?